vitroid/GenIce/README.md

 |  | `./formats`  |
 | Linux | `~/.github/GenIce/formats` |
 | MacOS | `~/Library/Application Support/GenIce/formats` |

+Internally, there are seven stages to generate an ice structure.

+1. Cell repetition.
+2. Random graph generation and replication.
+3. Apply ice rule.
+4. Depolarize.
+5. Determine orientations of the water molecules.
+6. Place atoms in water molecules.
+7. Place atoms in guests.

+In the format plugin, you define the hook functions that are invoked after processing each stage.

 ## Ice structures
 <!-- references removed. -->